There's a particular kind of dread that settles over a risk manager when breaking news flashes across their screen at 6 a.m.

 In global organizations, the picture that lives in your TMC represents only a portion of where your people actually are.

 In normal times, these gaps are inconvenient.
 In a crisis, they are a critical vulnerability.
-An incomplete roster is not a minor data problem — it's a traveler you cannot reach, a risk you cannot assess, a decision you are making without the information you need.
+An incomplete roster is not a minor problem — it's a traveler you cannot reach, a risk you cannot assess, a decision you are making with insufficient information.

-This is precisely the gap that Traxo AutoDetect is built to close.
+This is precisely the gap that Traxo Connect is built to close.

-AutoDetect captures bookings from every channel, not just the TMC.
-It automatically and continuously consolidates travel data across your global program, eliminating blind spots that leave travelers invisible during a crisis.
+First, Connect captures bookings from every channel, including directly from suppliers and for meetings, not just the TMC.
+It automatically and continuously consolidates travel data across your global program through multiple methods, eliminating the blind spots that leave travelers invisible during a crisis.

 No manual reconciliation.
 No gaps.
 No guessing.

-When a crisis breaks out, AutoDetect-equipped risk teams don't start with a fragmented dataset.
-They start from a complete one.
-And that changes everything about what comes next, because when the data is whole, the OODA Loop moves fast.
+When a crisis breaks out, Connect-equipped risk teams don't start with a fragmented information.
+They start from a unified picture of their travel program.
+When the picture is complete, the OODA Loop moves fast.

 The difference is not just efficiency.
 It's the difference between a coordinated response and a chaotic one.
-Between hours of scrambling and seconds of visibility.
+Between hours of scrambling to become oriented on the impact versus having the information you need in seconds in order make optimal decisions and act.

 Preparedness Is an Act of Respect